AdobeXD/plugin-samples/e2e-adobe-stock/readme.md

-# Pixabay Demo
+# End-to-end Adobe Stock Photo Search Demo

-First, you'll need to get an API key from Pixabay and create a file named `apikey.json` in `./src` that looks like this:
+First, you'll need to get an API key from the Adobe console.
+Find the file named `apikey.json` in `./src` that looks like this:

 ```json
 {
     "apikey": "..."
 }
 ```

+and enter your key there.
+Alternatively you can just paste the key in the Modal Dialog.

 Then, to build: